amkatzer/QTL_mapping_2024_CAWpipeline/README.md

 Edit script to add in your samples.
 Script: gatk_NB.sh

 -> an easy way to make the -I NB#.bam\ for every sample is copying the sample names in winscp as described above into excel.
 In a column to the left of the sample names, write " -I " (be sure to include the spaces, but not the ").
-In the column to the right, write "\".
+In the column to the right, write a backslash.
 Then in another column use the function concat() with the three columns.
 Copy and paste to get values rather than the function in a new column.

 Argument for memory is a Java argument.
 It looks like this in the script: -Xmx15G which indicates 15 GB mem